hexalellogram/Lab8/README.md

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?

-    Answer: We need to click on the settings page to go to it after we wait for the timeout.
+    Answer: We need to click on the settings page to go to it from the home page after we wait for the timeout.
 We also need to use `beforeEach` instead of `beforeAll` to make sure that it runs before every test.
 The code to do that is in the following snippet:

     ```js
     beforeEach(async () => {